Aboodtt404/gymw3dlat/README.md

 3. Configure Firebase

 - Add your `google-services.json` for Android
-- Add your `GoogleService-Info.plist` for iOS
+- Add your `GoogleService-Info.plist` for iOS (under implementation)

 4. Run the app